Epiphyllum oxypetalum: Flowers

 The flowers are nocturnal.
-They grow on flattened stems and are up to 30 cm long and 17 cm wide, nocturnal, and very fragrant.
+They grow on flattened stems and are up to 30 cm long and 17 cm wide, and very fragrant.
 The principal odor components in the aroma are benzyl salicylate and methyl linoleate.
 Pericarpels are nude, slightly angled, and green.
 Bracteoles are short and narrow up through ca. 10 mm long.
 Receptacles are up through 20 cm long, 1 cm thick, brownish, and arching.
 The outer tepals are linear, acute, 8–10 cm long, and reddish through amber.
 The inner tepals are whitish, oblanceolate or oblong, acuminate, up through 8–10 cm long and 2.5 cm wide.
 The stamens are greenish white or white, slender and weak.
 The styles are greenish white, pale yellow, or white, 4 mm thick, as long as inner tepals, and with many lobes.

 The fruits are oblong, up through 12 x 8 cm, purplish red, and angled.

 Systematics

 This species is closely related to E. thomasianum and E. pumilum, but quite distinct from them.
 In 1909, C. A. Purpus collected a slightly different type in St. Ana, Orizaba, Mexico.
 It has carmine red outer petals and the flowers have an unpleasant smell, rather than being fragrant.
 It was originally named Phyllocactus purpusii, but is now included within this species.